silviot/edx-platform-wiki/PR-QA-Checklist.md

 * Run the tests!
 * Read the docstrings.
 Are there any?
 Are they accurate?
 Do new classes/modules have good descriptive strings?
 Are they free from grammar and spelling mistakes?
 Do comments have one space after the hash?
 Are they written in complete sentences with a period?
 * Read the commit history.
 Do the commits fit together in a nice way?
 Most changes can probably be squashed into one big commit, or a few commits whose commit messages "tell a story".
 See "A note about squashing" below.
 * How do the commit messages read?
 Check grammar and spelling, but also formatting and completeness.
+Are necessary database migrations called out in a visually obvious way?
 See "A note about commit messages" below.
 * Have AUTHORS and CHANGELOG been updated?

 ## A note about squashing ##